 It is recommended that the Minister determines that the Aquaculture and Foreshore Licences not be granted to Cooley Oysters Limited for the reasons outlined in the 'Detailed Information' section below.

 Detailed information

-Note: TABs may contain additional information which is subject to redaction if transmitted to third parties.
+Note: TABs attached to this submission may contain additional information which is subject to redaction if transmitted to third parties.

 DECISION SOUGHT